vdeaugustine/Portfolio/README.md

 <img src="https://user-images.githubusercontent.com/32307897/170836274-a5cf5575-61c7-4a93-b36e-8d541a6c181b.jpg" width="300" />

-I started golfing casually in high school.
+I started golfing here and there in high school.
 But I started taking it much more seriously at the beginning of 2021.
 My average score is usually somewhere around +10 to +12
 I'm always excited for a round of golf and it has lead me to ideas for several apps, one of which led to the development of Dialed In Golf.

 ## Movies and TV Shows